-According to Colorado Parks and Wildlife Spokeswoman Lauren Truitt, her agency often logs as many as 100 bear calls a day every October.
+According to Colorado Parks and Wildlife spokeswoman Lauren Truitt, her agency often logs as many as 100 bear calls per day every October.

 Listen to the story:

 “Those can be from, ‘Hey, there’s a bear walking down my street,’” she explained, “to a more dangerous situation where we have to, in some cases, euthanize a bear.”

 More than 130 animals have been put to death by state and federal agencies and landowners in Colorado this year.
 It isn’t a record number, but it’s higher than average.
 Bears are euthanized when considered ‘aggressive,’ which Pruitt defines as charging people, entering a house, or returning to an area from which they’ve been previously removed.

 Part of the reason so many bears have been put down this year is because a critical food source is missing.

 “In some areas of the state, we’re looking at food failures,” Pruitt said.
 “We had a late freeze in June, which we typically don’t see.
 What that did is it really hindered the acorn production this fall.”

 Bears are omnivores and will eat almost anything, especially in their pre-hibernation rush of 20,000 calories a day.
 They prefer berries, grasses, and acorns, with a bit of protein on the side in the form of insects and newborn deer and elk.